Galax028/discord-gBot/UPDATE-LOG.md

 This update has changed how versions function.
 The first number indicates an enormous update, for example a whole new system.
 The second number indicates normal updates, bug fixes, etc,.
 Finally, the last number indicates miscellaneous fixes and updates.

 This version also has a couple bug fixes.
+Removed some hard coding, and refactoring some code.

 ## Version 1.4.2 [Paginator Fix]
 -------------------------------